-- On the Map tab, in the Navigate group, click Bookmarks > New Bookmark .
+- On the Map tab, in the Navigate group, click Bookmarks and click New Bookmark .

-- If you have the Bookmarks pane open you can optionally use it to create and navigate bookmarks.
+- If you have the Bookmarks pane open you can optionally use it to create new bookmarks.
 Click Manage Bookmarks to open the docked pane.

-- In the window that appears, type a name for the bookmark and click OK.
+- In the window that appears, type a name for the bookmark, provide an optional description, and click OK.